 Are you leaving WordPress.com?
 Would you like to redirect example.wordpress.com (as well as all of your permalinks) to your new domain name?
 Have you recently changed your blog address and need to redirect traffic to the new name?
 The Site Redirect upgrade lets you do just that — and managing the redirect couldn’t be easier.

-Purchase a Site Redirect from the WordPress.com Store.
-The first step will be to enter the new domain or address where you want your WordPress.com traffic to be redirected.
-Type the URL of the destination site into the blank field, and click the blue button that says Redirect to this URL.
+Select a site to redirect from this screen.
+After you select a site, enter the new domain or address where you want your WordPress.com traffic to be redirected.
+Type the URL of the destination site into the blank field, and click the blue button that says Go.

 Note: Site redirects will only point to a non-ssl ( http:// ) url.

 You’ll be asked to confirm the purchase, and will be taken through the checkout process.
-When the payment has been completed, you’ll be taken to the domain management page at Store → My Domains.
-You’ll notice a few things.
+When the payment has been completed, you’ll see a confirmation message on the screen.
+You’ll be able to test or change the redirect settings from the Domains page.

 Please note: In order for the Site Redirect to work correctly, the permalinks on the new site (the one you’re redirecting to) should match those at WordPress.com.
 WordPress.com uses the following permalink structure: